Ahlfors-regular conformal dimension and energies of graph maps: Applications

 \begin{lemma} For the Devaney family at parameter $\lambda_n^{\mathrm{fat}}$, let $r_n$ be the largest root of $\lambda^{n+1}-2\lambda^n + 1$.
 Then $\oN(f_{\lambda_n^{\textrm{fat}}}) \ge r_n$. \end{lemma}

 \begin{proof} Let $\{\gamma_j\}$ enumerate the components of~$C$.
-Consider the positive matrix~$A$ whose entry~$A_{ij}$ records how many components of $f^{-1}(\gamma_j)$ are homotopic to $\gamma_i$ (without accounting for the degree of the cover).
+Consider the $n$-by-$n$ non-negative matrix~$A$ whose entry~$A_{ij}$ records how many components of $f^{-1}(\gamma_j)$ are homotopic to $\gamma_i$ (without accounting for the degree of the cover).
 Concretely, we have